Robert Beckford: God is Black

 In 2004, Beckford presented a documentary called God is Black, which broadcast on Channel 4, which compared white and black people's interpretation of Christianity.
 It was strongly criticized by conservative evangelicals in the Anglican Church who accused it of "racialising" religious issues.

 Who Wrote the Bible?

 In 2004, Beckford hosted a documentary called Who Wrote the Bible? broadcast on Channel 4 on Christmas Day.
-Beckford challenges the long-standing belief by many Christians that the Bible is the pure unadulterated word of God untouched by human hand.
-He seeks to demonstrate that the Bible's history involves multiple revisions, exclusions and is the result of a number of different authors.
+The documentary explores questions surrounding the authorship of the biblical texts, exploring the impact that those understandings have on the course of politics.
+Special attention is given to the impact of these understandings on American politics and on ongoing political and religious tensions in the Middle East.

+Empire Pays Back

+In 2005, presented a Channel 4 documentary calculating the financial reparations owed to the English-speaking Caribbean for its role in the trans-Atlantic chattel slave trade.

+Gospel Truth

+In 2005, Beckford explores the similarities between Scottish psalm singing and African-American gospel music in this Channel 4 documentary.

+Faith and the Fury: Cinema and Religion

+In this 2005 two-hour Channel 4 documentary, Beckford examines the interplay of religion and film production in Hollywood.

 Ghetto Britain

 In 2006, Beckford made the film Ghetto Britain for the television station More 4.
 Through the course of the documentary, he composes a manifesto of change that he plans to put before the Commission for Racial Equality.
 Beckford has also made films for the BBC analysing religion and Britain's colonial history, focusing on the role of Britain's African Caribbean community.